 Amelia moved through the office trying to exude the air of someone who wasn't late on the job.
 Even if she pinned the blame on a traffic jam, 10:50 a.m. was late.

-In a single movement, Amelia slipped into her chair and turned on her computer.
+In a single movement, she slipped into her chair and turned on her computer.
 She was summoned over the P.A. system immediately and her vital signs went into free fall.
 Focusing on the facts, she managed to rein herself in.
 Lenny calls her a week after her change in attitude.
 This must mean good news, right?

 "I'm glad you showed up an hour earlier than usual," Lenny's voice didn't sound upbeat.
 "You're still late despite your efforts."
 She bit her lower lip.
 Lenny cleared his throat.
 "I think it's better if we let you go."